USF-ML2/usf-ml2-public/spark_tutorial_1.md

 Chris Paciorek UC Berkeley
 http://www.stat.berkeley.edu/scf/paciorek-spark-2014.html

+I am assuming you have a cluster in EMR.

 To get the airline dataset we will be using as a running example, you can download from [this URL](http://www.stat.berkeley.edu/share/paciorek/1987-2008.csvs.tgz).